Skip to main content

 How Proton Drive's Encryption Works

-Proton Drive uses end-to-end encryption (E2EE) combined with a zero-access architecture.
-Here's the simplified process:
+Proton Drive uses end-to-end encryption (E2EE) combined with a zero-access architecture:

 1. Key generation — When you create your account, a unique encryption key pair is generated on your device.
 Your private key is protected by your account password and never leaves your device unencrypted.

 2. Client-side encryption — Before uploading, each file is encrypted using AES-256 and your public key.
-The encrypted data is then sent to Proton's servers — the server never sees the plaintext.
+The encrypted data is then sent to Proton's servers.

 3. Encrypted storage — Files are stored as encrypted blobs on servers in Switzerland.
 Without your private key, the data is meaningless — even to Proton employees.